youtube/cobalt/cobalt/webdriver_benchmarks/tests/README.md

 In each case above, the `*` symbol can be one of either `Mean`, `Pct25`, `Pct50`, `Pct75` or `Pct95`.
 For example, `wbStartupDurBlankToBrowseUsMean` or `wbStartupDurBlankToBrowseUsPct95` are both valid measurements.
 The webdriver benchmarks runs its tests many times in order to obtain multiple samples, so you can drill into the data by exploring either the mean, or the various percentiles.

+#### Object count-related
+Some particularly interesting count-related benchmark results are:

+ - `wbBrowseVerticalCntDomHtmlElements*`: Lists the number of HTML elements in existence after the event.
+This includes HTML elements that are no longer in the DOM but have not been garbage collected yet.
+ - `wbBrowseVerticalCntLayoutBoxes*`: Lists the number of layout boxes within the layout tree after the event.
+ - `wbBrowseVerticalCntLayoutBoxesCreated*`: Lists the number of new layout boxes that were created during the event.
+ - `wbBrowseHorizontalCntDomHtmlElements*`: Same as `wbBrowseVerticalCntDomHtmlElements*` except for horizontal scroll events.
+ - `wbBrowseHorizontalCntLayoutBoxes*`: Same as `wbBrowseVerticalCntLayoutBoxes*` except for horizontal scroll events.
+ - `wbBrowseHorizontalCntLayoutBoxesCreated*`: Same as `wbBrowseVerticalCntLayoutBoxesCreated*` except for horizontal scroll events.

+In each case above,  the `*` symbol can be one of either `Max`, `Median`, or `Mean`.
+For example, `wbBrowseVerticalCntDomHtmlElementsMax` or `wbBrowseVerticalCntDomHtmlElementsMedian` are both valid measurements.
+The webdriver benchmarks runs its tests many times in order to obtain multiple samples, so you can drill into the data by exploring either the max, median, or mean.

 ### Filtering results